starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

    0x8048064 <_start+4>:    mov    eax,0x1
 ```

-From the first instruction to the next is a difference of two bytes from `0x8048060 <_start>` to `0x8048062 <_start+2>`.
+From the first instruction at `0x8048060 <_start>` to the next at `0x8048062 <_start+2>` is a difference of two bytes.
 The same is true for the second to third instructions.
 Therefore, both `mov al,0xff` and `sub al,0xf4` instructions are two bytes long.
 Inspect two bytes from `eip` at those intervals to view the opcodes:
 ```
 (gdb) x/2bx $eip
 0x8048060 <_start>:     0xb0    0xff